vjeanty02/Simple_InstagramClone/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Style the feed to look like the real Instagram feed.

 ## Video Walkthrough